-Tata Motors, Mahindra, and Eicher gained market share in CY 2018 but Ashok Leyland lost market share in most of the segment of CV.
+Tata Motors, Mahindra, and Eicher gained market share in CY 2018 but Ashok Leyland lost market share in most of the segments of CV.

-A noticeable price increase of 7 to 10 percent at the time of migration from BS III to BS IV.
-On the other hand, at the time of changing BS IV to BS VI will have minimum 10 to 15% price increase which will necessarily have a significant impact on the sales growth and OEMs margin.
+A noticeable price increase of 7 to 10 percent at the time of migration from BS III to BS-IV.
+On the other hand, at the time of changing BS IV to BS VI will have a minimum 10 to 15% price increase which will necessarily have a significant impact on the sales growth and OEMs margin.

 MHDT and LDT Truck Segment: LDT segment registered 32 percent and MHDT segment registered 30 percent growth in 2018 compared to CY 2017.
 BharatBenz registered second the highest growth of 35% after VECV.